Friedrich Konrad Griepenkerl

-Friedrich Konrad Griepenkerl (10 December 1782 – 6 April 1849), sometimes known as Friedrich Konrad Griepenkerl, was a German Germanist, pedagogue, musicologist and conductor.
+Friedrich Konrad Griepenkerl (10 December 1782 – 6 April 1849) was a German Germanist, pedagogue, musicologist and conductor.

 Life

-Griepenkerl was born in Peine the son of a preacher, he first attended the school in Peine and changed in 1796 to the Martino-Katharineum Braunschweig.
+Griepenkerl was born in Peine the son of a preacher.
+He first attended the school in Peine and changed in 1796 to the Martino-Katharineum Braunschweig.
 From 1805 to 1808, he studied theology at the Georg-August-Universität Göttingen, where he also studied philosophy and pedagogy with Johann Friedrich Herbart and philology with Christian Gottlob Heyne.
-In addition he studied music theory, piano and organ with Johann Sebastian Bach's devotee Johann Nikolaus Forkel († 1818).
+In addition he studied music theory, piano and organ with Johann Sebastian Bach's devotee Johann Nikolaus Forkel.

 In 1808, taking Herbart's advice, he went to Hofwil in Switzerland, where he became a teacher of the German language and literature at the newly founded Philipp Emanuel von Fellenberg Institute.
 He also directed the musical life of this school and the community.

 University lecturer in Braunschweig

 In 1816 he moved back to Braunschweig where he taught at the Katharineum.
 After receiving his doctorate in 1821, he was offered an extraordinary professorship for philosophy and fine sciences at the Collegium Carolinum, which was converted into a full professorship in 1825.
-In 1828, he took up an additional teaching position at the Obergymnasium, where he taught German language and literature, mathematics and philosophy.
+In 1828, he took up an additional teaching position at the Gymnasium, where he taught German language and literature, mathematics and philosophy.